 While some organizations might already have solutions on the market, it’s not too late to consider how to secure the next revision.
 The key is conducting a security threat model and then update it accordingly.
 This includes ensuring the design and test plans validate the threats.
 If issues are found infield, they can easily be dealt with using the updated design and development process.

 We also perform end-to-end solutions testing for organizations who are looking for a higher level of assurance.
 This can include code assessments and vulnerability assessments against both hardware and software components.
+Global requirements are being expanded to consider the company governance and risk management as a key factor to producing a secure product.
+Make sure you’re aware to these pending developments in global market that will prevent surprises in the future.

 Are you considering new IT projects but don’t have a security sounding board?
 Have to meet new security requirements but don’t know where to start?
 Are you planning for growth and want to make sure that security and privacy are factored into your corporate plan?
 No problem, we can provide the necessary guidance on all of these and more.
 Our Virtual CSO service was designed to help companies of all sizes get the needed guidance when and where they need it.
 We aim to be your one-stop for guidance on any project where security and privacy are important but that you don’t have adequate resources to provide the necessary support.